Treating Mental Health Conditions

 When treatment is covered

-• Mental health conditions are caused or aggravated by a work-related injury or illness.
+• The mental health condition is caused or aggravated by a work-related injury or occupational exposure.

-• A pre-existing or unrelated condition is delaying recovery from work-related injury or illness.
+• The insurer has authorized temporary treatment of a pre-existing or unrelated mental health condition that is delaying recovery of the work-related injury or illness.

 Treatment that is NOT covered